kasappeal/nerdquotes/README.md

 -------

-> I've got a fever, and the only cure is more dead angels.
+> I've got a bugs, and the only cure is more coffee.

-*Bayonetta*
+*Codeyonetta*

 -------